E-wave112/fake_space/README.md

 ### Demo Example

-* The snapshots below shows an instance where the api gets a request with the right inputs and then the machine learning system then infers the authenticity of the news. it all happens in a two way process!
+* The snapshots below shows an instance where the api gets a request with the right inputs and then the machine learning system infers the authenticity of the news. it all happens in a two-way process!

-- Step 1 : user inputs the relevant data
+- Step 1 : user inputs the relevant data.

 ![request_image](snapshot_1.png)